ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 }
 ~~~

-This specification defines a limited number of attributes types.
-However, implementations MAY define additional attribute types by registering additional OIDs.

-An Attester (HSM) which is requested to provide information about unrecognized attribute types MUST fail the operation.

-A Verifier which encounters an unrecognized attribute type MAY ignore it.

 An attribute type is generally associated with a single entity type.
 In the following sub-sections, defined attributes are grouped according to their related entity types.

 There are circumstances where an attribute type can be repeated for a given entity while other attribute types are unique.
 For example, the identifier for a key entity (key identifier) should not be repeated as this is a unique value.
 However, other attribute types could be interpreted as a "set".
 Therefore, this specification is not constraining the number of times a particular attribute type is encountered within an entity.